 We’re not that swanky, designer brand focusing on image over impact or that fast-fashion company choking the ocean with waste and dyes.

 We’re focusing on our impact instead of our numbers, and creating ethical, sustainable clothing.
-We’re the ones making clothes for people who care what they wear and showing them there’s a difference between us and that disposable fashion brand who’s throwing thousands into a runway show at fashion week just to dump it all into a landfill when the party’s over.
+We’re the ones making clothes for people who care what they wear and showing them there’s a difference between us and that disposable fashion brand who’s throwing thousands into a runway show at fashion week just to dump their sets, props and trash all into a landfill when the party’s over.

 Just like back in my racing days, I’m keeping my head down letting my competitive nature keep me focused on my mission.
 Even though I feel the competition inching up on ME, I refuse to see it thru the eyes of the internet.
 Instead, I’m going to look at it as healthy competition that makes ME better.
 I’m focusing on what I set out to do; produce beautiful clothing that doesn’t harm our beautiful planet and I’m confident the people who care will support ME.